tomkerkhove/autoscale-aci-with-azure-serverless/README.md

 ## How does it work?

-1. **Azure Monitor Alerts are used to monitor scaling criteria** and will trigger scale controller to make scaling decisions.
+1. **Azure Monitor Alerts are used to monitor scaling criteria** and will trigger the scale trigger orchestrators
+2. **Scale trigger orchestrators are in charge of enabling/disabling Scale Trigger Request workflows**.
+These are triggered with a schedule so that it initiates the scale controller to make scaling decisions every x minutes.
-2. **Scale controllers evaluate the current amount of replicas** when they are triggered and take max/min replicas into account.
+3. **Scale controllers evaluate the current amount of replicas** when they are triggered and take max/min replicas into account.
 In case scaling actions have to occur, they trigger a dedicated workflow to make it so and wait until it completes to trigger a scaling event.
-3. **Scale In** workflow queries the current amount of Azure Container Instance container group in the resource group and delete the first one.
+4. **Scale In** workflow queries the current amount of Azure Container Instance container group in the resource group and delete the first one.
-4. **Scale Out** workflow will load a deployment template provided in Azure Storage and replace it with the required information for the new container group.
+5. **Scale Out** workflow will load a deployment template provided in Azure Storage and replace it with the required information for the new container group.
 After that, it fully relies on Azure Resource Manager (ARM).
-5. **Azure Resource Manager provisions a new Azure Container Instance container group** based on the provided template in Azure Storage.
+6. **Azure Resource Manager provisions a new Azure Container Instance container group** based on the provided template in Azure Storage.
 When required, it can automatically add an endpoint in Azure Traffic Manager to expose it to clients.

 Here's a high-level overview: